cockroachdb/docs/v20.1/authorization.md

 Let's say we want to create the following access control setup for the `movr` database:

-- One database admin (named `db_admin`) who can perform all database operations for existing tables as well as tables added in the future.
+- One database admin (named `db_admin`) who can perform all database operations for existing tables as well as for tables added in the future.
 - One app user (named `app_user`) who can add, read update, and delete vehicles from the `vehicles` table.
 - One user (named `report_user`) who can only read the `vehicles` table.

-1. Use the [`cockroach demo`](cockroach-demo.html) command to load the `movr` database and dataset into a CockroachDB cluster.:
+1. Use the [`cockroach demo`](cockroach-demo.html) command to load the `movr` database and dataset into a CockroachDB cluster:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach demo
     ~~~

-2. Create the database admin (named `db_admin`) who can perform all database operations for existing tables as well as tables added in the future:
+2. Create the database admin (named `db_admin`) who can perform all database operations for existing tables as well as for  tables added in the future:

     {% include copy-clipboard.html %}
     ~~~ sql